outworkers/phantom/README.md

 License and copyright
 ======================

-Phantom is [freeware software](https://en.wikipedia.org/wiki/Freeware) and uses a proprietary license that in plain English says the following:

-- Phantom is the intellectual property of `Outworkers`, it is not provided under an OSS license.
+Phantom is distributed under the Apache V2 License.

+- `Outworkers, Limited` is the copyright holder.

-- You can use phantom in commercial products or otherwise, so long as you use one of the official versions available on Bintray or Maven Central.
+- You can use phantom in commercial products or otherwise.

-- You are not allowed to distribute altered copies of phantom in binary form.

-- You cannot offer paid for training on phantom unless you are a direct partner to `Outworkers` and you have a written intellectual property agreement in place with us.

-- If you simply have a `Build.scala` or `build.sbt` dependency on phantom, you have nothing to worry about.
+- We strongly appreciate and encourage contributions.

 - All paid for features are published and sold separately as `phantom-pro`, everything that is currently available for free will remain so forever.